cmu-optimal-control/cmu-optimal-control.github.io/docs/lectures.md

 # 2025

-Lectures will be streamed live on Zoom, through the link available from [Piazza](https://piazza.com/cmu/spring2025/16745/home) and [Canvas (TBD)]().
+Lectures will be streamed live on Zoom, through the link available from [Piazza](https://piazza.com/cmu/spring2025/16745/home) and [Canvas](https://canvas.cmu.edu/courses/46532).
 After the lecture, the recording and all related materials will be made available here.

 # 2024